AdRestreph/Adrestreph/README.md

 ## 🚀 About Me

-I am Andres David Restrepo, a **Systems Engineering student** and **Fullstack Developer** with a deep passion for **Artificial Intelligence (AI) and Data Science**.
-My primary focus is on leveraging AI and Machine Learning to solve real-world problems, enhance data-driven decision-making, and build intelligent applications.
+I am a Systems Engineering student with a strong interest in Data Science, Artificial Intelligence, and Web Development.
+I have complementary training in Full Stack development and Data Analysis, which has allowed me to work on projects involving computer vision, machine learning models, and full-stack applications using technologies such as Python, TensorFlow, PyTorch, React, and Node.js.
+My goal is to apply data-driven and intelligent solutions to real-world challenges while continuing to grow as a developer and researcher.
+Outside of my academic and professional journey, I enjoy video games, reading about AI and technology, and exploring new areas of knowledge that foster creativity and critical thinking.

 ### 🔬 Technical Background
 - 📚 Currently pursuing a **Bachelor's degree in Systems Engineering** at Universidad EAFIT.
-- 💻 Strong foundation in **Python, JavaScript, and Java** for software development.
+- 💻 Strong foundation in **Python, Java, and JavaScript** for software development.
-- ⚙️ Experienced in **Back-End (FastAPI, Node.js, SQL)** and **Front-End (React, TailwindCSS, Bootstrap)**.
+- ⚙️ Experienced in **DataScience and DataAnalyst | Backend development**
 - 📊 Passionate about **Data Science, Machine Learning, and Deep Learning**.
-- 🛠️ Currently learning **Docker, and advanced AI techniques**.
+- 🛠️ Currently learning **Advanced AI techniques**.

 ### 🎮 Hobbies & Interests
 - 📖 **Reading** technical books and AI-related research papers.